Fair Work Audit: How to Prepare and What to Expect

 5. Media and Public Reports

 Businesses that attract negative media attention for employment practices may face proactive FWO investigation.
-High-profile wage theft scandals (such as those involving major restaurant groups, franchise networks, and celebrity chefs) have all originated from media reports that prompted FWO action.

 What Fair Work Inspectors Have the Power to Do